demisto/content/CONTRIBUTING.md

 Some requirements for playbooks yml are:
 1. Change playbook version to `-1`
 2. Make sure all tasks (including 'Title' task) have a description
-3. If the playbook is dependant on some sub-playbook not part of this repo, please add it too in same PR
+3. If the playbook is dependant on some sub-playbook not part of this repo, please add it too in same Pull Request
 4. Should be added under folder Playbooks, with name convention to start with suffix `playbook-`

 ## Contributing Scripts